A "next generation" Vim effort. Major overhaul to support more powerful plugins and better integration with tools such as IDEs.

 Ranked in these QuestionsQuestion Ranking

-NeoVim was a complete rewrite of Vim to add new features and fix underlying issues with the Vim code base.
-The keybindings and configuration are the same as vim, so the switch can be pretty simple.
+NeoVim was a complete rewrite of Vim, with new features added and underlying issues resolved thanks to the Vim code base.
+The keybindings and configuration are the same as Vim, so the switch can be pretty simple.

 Pro Powerful plugin model

 Vim plugins have always been useful, but tied to specific languages.
 Neovim's architecture provides better separation between plugins and the core product, so that plugins are completely flexible and can be written in any language.

 The core text editor is "headless", meaning it's detached from the user-interface so other programs can hook into it.
 This enables better integration with IDEs and browsers, where "Vim mode" has typically been a poor substitute because it was a partial rewrite or a partial port at best.
 One of the advantages of Vim has always been ubiquity and Neovim makes it even more ubiquitous.